mesosphere/marathon/docs/docs/deployments.md

 1. Upgrade application _db_ until all instances are replaced, ready, and healthy (taking `upgradeStrategy` into account).
 1. Upgrade application _app_ until all instances are replaced, ready, and healthy (taking `upgradeStrategy` into account).

-**Note:** Your cluster needs to have more capacity available for the update process if you choose a `minimumHealthCapacity` greater 0.5.
+**Note:** Your cluster needs to have more capacity available for the update process if you choose a `minimumHealthCapacity` greater than 0.5.
 When `minimumHealthCapacity` is greater than 0.5, more than half of the instances of the same application are run side by side.
 These capacity constraints are added together if there are dependencies.
 In our example, we defined 0.6 for _db_ and 0.8 for _app_.
 This means that when an update is performed there will be 12 instances of _db_ (6 old and 6 new) and 32 instances of _app_ (16 old and 16 new) running side by side.